HansFeddersen/Final_project/README.md

 * Extra Zoom meetings when needed.

 ## Description of the data exploration and analysis phase of the project
-### Pre-processing Data
+**Pre-processing Data**
 * Jupyter Notebook

-## Scripts in Jupyter dependant on Pandas and SQL engine relational database
+**Scripts in Jupyter dependant on Pandas and SQL engine relational database**

-### Panda used for preliminary data preprocessing
+**Pandas used for preliminary data preprocessing**

-# Read in raw .cvs data and preprocessed for model input
+* Read in raw .cvs data and preprocessed for model input
-## Clean the data to remove nulls, irrelevant data columns, convert string to numerical values, create bins of numerical data ranges to reduce noise
+* Clean the data to remove nulls, irrelevant data columns, convert string to numerical values, create bins of numerical data ranges to reduce noise

-# Feature selection:
+**Feature selection:**
-## Dropped balance and contact columns
+* Dropped balance and contact columns
-## Converted strings to value
+* Converted strings to value
-## Grouping
+* Grouping
 ### age_group = ["<18","18-28","28-38",">38"]
 ### duration_group = ["<103","103-180","180-319",">319"]
 * Training and Testing Classification